 There are several types of urinary disorders that can affect bladder control.
 Urinary incontinence caused by a disorder can be distressing to your quality of life.
 At Caring Center for Women, we provide treatment for all types of urinary incontinence.
-Women of all ages come into our offices in San Marcos and New Braunfels, TX to discuss why they are experiencing this.
+Women of all ages come into our office in New Braunfels, TX to discuss why they are experiencing this.
 When you first start to experience urinary incontinence, you may brush it off as a side effect of a urinary tract infection or a temporary problem.
 However, when you realize that the problem isn't going away, it is time to see a doctor.
 There can be many reasons why this is occurring and there be an underlying medical problem in or surrounding the bladder.

 In women with stress urinary incontinence, pelvic muscles and tissue have caused the bladder and urethra to relax from their normal positions.
 As a result, sudden abdominal pressure from coughing, sneezing, laughing, jumping, or simply lifting can cause accidental loss of urine.
 Muscles and tissue often are weakened by the following:

 - Poor diet